hongzhonglu/vivarium/doc/reference/glossary.rst

         neighbor, parent, and child compartments through :term:`boundary stores`.
 Thus, a model might contain a compartment for the environment that contains two child compartments for the two cells in the environment.

-    Boundary Store
-    Boundary Stores
-        :term:`Compartments` interact through boundary stores that
-        represent how the compartments affect each other.
-For example, between an environment compartment and a cell compartment, there might be a boundary store to track the flux of metabolites from the cell to the environment and vice versa.
+For more details, see our :doc:`guide to compartments </guides/compartments>`.

     Composite
     Composites